microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 **Parameters**:
 * `--target,-t target-pane`: Creates a new split in the given `target-pane`.
   Each pane has a unique index (per-tab) which can be used to identify them.
-  These indicies are assigned in the order the panes were created.
+  These indices are assigned in the order the panes were created.
 If omitted, defaults to the index of the currently focused pane.
 * `-H`, `-V`: Used to indicate which direction to split the pane. `-V` is "vertically" (think `[|]`), and `-H` is "horizontally" (think `[-]`).
 If